hci-lab-um/heuristics-for-test-tool-design/README.md

 # heuristics-for-test-tool-design

 These 12 heuristic questions are intended to provoke thought and ideas when designing or choosing a test tool.
+Elsewhere in this repository are explanations and action lists for each heuristic, plus background to the research.
+When I have worked out how to do it, I will start to link the files together...
+Meantime, keeping it simple.

 ## Summary list of heuristic questions
 1. Why do we need this tool?